 The kitchen is typically the last room customers pack in their old home, and it’s the first room they unpack in their new home since it holds plenty of items they use daily.
-That’s why when you’re opening a kitchen box, and you find a broken dish it can put a damper on the rest of your unpacking.
+That’s why when you’re opening a kitchen box, and you find a broken dish, it can put a damper on the rest of your unpacking.
+You don’t have to end up in this situation again.
+With our Moving Help® advice, you’ll set yourself up for success when you learn how to pack dishes for moving.

-How Do I Pack Plates?
+How Do I Pack Dishes/Plates?

 You’ll pack plates by putting each plate into the center of a sheet (or stack of sheets) of packing paper.
 You’ll fold one corner over the dishes and keep repeating until it’s wrapped.